wp-plugins/genesis-translations/readme.txt

 Tested up to: 3.8.1
 Stable tag: 2.0.5.1

-This plugin translates the Genesis Framework into one of the available languages.
+This plugin acitvates the translation of the Genesis Framework into one of the available languages.

 == Description ==